rstudio/rstudio-conf/2025/README.md

-### Visualizing Nuuk: Finding Narrative in Public Registers
+### Uncharted Nuuk: Data Exploration in Search of the Unexpected

 💬 Speaker(s): Emil Malta